 What to Say?

-Their answers can provide you with valuable information about their present relationship status, without directly asking if they’re single.
+Their answers can provide valuable information about their relationship status, without directly asking if they’re single.
 However, it’s important to be respectful and considerate when discussing past relationships.
 Keep the following tips in mind.

 1) Approach the Topic Gently